Watch Senior Frenzy Videos

 You can also find the videos on our Twitter and Facebook by searching the hashtag #SeniorFrenzy.
 To see more videos in stories like this, go to clickondetroit.com/seniorfrenzy.

-Students in above video; Lauren - Jackson HS, Madison - Homeschooled, Nathan - Huron HS, Nolan - Eisenhower HS, Taylor - Lamphere HS, Ty - Edsel Ford
+Students in above video; Ava - Romeo HS, Carvin - Warren Mott HS, Chase - Utica HS, Ginger - Livonia Stevenson HS, Jacob - Memphis HS, Taylor - Lakeland HS

+Students; Christian - Royal Oak HS, Christopher - Warren Mott HS, Daniel - Chippewa Valley HS, Matthew - Eisenhower HS, Olga - Grosse Pointe North, Spencer - L’Anse Creuse HS

-Students; Alexa - Annapolis HS, Jeff - Athens HS, Katelyn - Lamphere HS, Lauren - Tecumseh HS, Michael - Dakota HS, Sam - Lakeville HS
+Students; Anna - Mercy HS, Anthony - Anchor Bay HS, Gabrielle - Landmark Academy, Madalyn - Hartland HS, Olivia - Eisenhower HS, Rayna - Berkley HS

-Students; Brandon - Divine Child HS, Drew - Canton HS, Jazmyn - Cass Tech, Kaitlyn - Eisenhower HS, Kyle - Edsel Ford, Morgan - Salem HS
+Students; Carter - Belleville HS, Cassie - Hazel Park HS, Ethan - Royal Oak HS, Gavin - St. Clair HS, Kyle - Riverview Community HS, Olivia - Henry Ford HS

-Students; Corey - Warren Mott HS, Gabriel - Huron HS, Hunter - Eisenhower HS, Jacob - Lincoln HS, Phelan - Mercy HS, Simon - L’anse Creuse
+Students; Breann - Warren Lincoln HS, Caleb - Chippewa Valley HS, Colin - Dakota HS, Damien - Dearborn HS, Emily - Henry Ford HS, Nelson - Huron HS

-Students; Abigail - Walled Lake Northern, Haley - Stevenson HS, Isabella - Eisenhower HS, Jacquelyn - Clarkston HS, Jon - New Boston Huron HS, Joann - Dakota HS
+Students; Eli - Berkley HS, Gabriel - Chippewa Valley HS, Gracie - L’Anse Creuse North HS, Katie - Hartland HS, Nate - Henry Ford HS, Sarah - Mercy HS

-Students; Jenny - Troy HS, Michael - U of D Jesuit, Nicholas - Walled Lake Central, Ryan - Salem HS, Sierra - Notre Dame Prep, Taylor - Regina HS
+Students; Abigail - Hartland HS, Bryce - Lamphere HS, Jakob - Detroit Catholic Central, Jaylynn - Livonia Franklin HS, Kalyn - Clintondale HS, Scott - Henry Ford HS

+Students; Anthony - Eisenhower HS, Anton - Henry Ford HS, Austin - Hartland HS, Jennifer - Regina HS, Kelsey - Berkley HS, Raven - Livonia Frankin HS

-Students; Delaun - Reniassance HS, Jeremy - Plymouth HS, Kaitlyn - Regina HS, Kyle - Utica HS, Madison - Warren Mott, Michael - U of D Jesuit
+Students; Asha - Mercy HS, Claire - Regina HS, Kaitlyn - Warren Mott HS, Karista & Sanijdra - Lakeview HS, Lauren - Eisenhower HS, Ryan - Franklin HS, Sara - Divine Child HS

-Students in above video; HS, Isabella - Regina HS, Jacob - Eisenhower HS, Jake - Franklin HS, Kevin - Cass Tech, Sam - Berkley HS
+Students in above video; Miranda - Salem HS, Noora - Henry Ford HS, Olivia - Walled Lake Central HS, Shaelie - Athens HS, Sophie - L’Anse Creuse HS, Steven - Warren Mott HS, Travis - Huron HS

 Copyright 2020 by WDIV ClickOnDetroit - All rights reserved.